 The thought of hitting the open road and never having to refuel your truck is certainly a nice one.
 And this is exactly what electric roads claim to be able to do.
 By charging vehicles as they cruise down the highway, proponents of electric highways say the technology can make charging faster and travel longer.
 But are electric roads really all that they are cracked up to be?
-Probably not and here is why.
+Or just a niche solution for confined areas?

 An electric road, eroad, eHighway or electric road system (ERS) is a system that allows for power transfer between a vehicle and the road that it is travelling on.
 Electric roads are classified into three categories based on how the charging takes place: